Magewappa

 Magewappa (曲げわっぱ) is a traditional Japanese steam bending woodcraft found in Odate, Akita Prefecture, Japan.
 Magewappa products are known for the brilliant elegance of their straight grain, and the light yet rich color.

 History

-Magewappa was first made by woodcutters in the Odate area, using straight-grain Akita Cedar.
-The Lord of Odate Castle, Nishiie Satake, encouraged this craft, which has been passed on from generation to generation from the end of the Edo period to the present.
-With the emergence of plastics, it became economically necessary for some craftsmen to change their business.
-Since then more people are becoming aware of real quality and craftsmanship.
-Odate magewappa fits this description perfectly.
+Magewappa was first made by woodcutters in the Odate area, using straight-grain Akita cedar.
+The Lord of Odate Castle, Nishiie Satake, encouraged this craft, which has been passed on from the end of the Edo period to the present.